 - 1. Set your default parameters, particularly your partition (can be found in "config/system/slurm_params. json").
-The partition you set here (default is "common") will apply to all submit.py runs. - 2.
-Optionally, set your "submission_context" to "auto", and configure your run.json with the appropriate hostname prefix.
-(Only necessary if you plan to submit runs both locally and on a cluster, see Run Parameters.) - 3.
+The partition you set here (default is "common") will apply to all submit.py runs. - 2. submit.py will run in cluster mode if it detects that "sbatch" is an available command.
+To override this behavior manually, use Command-Line Arguments. - 3.
 Many parameters which submit.py sources from JSON configuration files can be overridden with command line arguments.
 For more information, see Command-Line Arguments.